-Only about one-third of respondents have fully tackled risks related to data, AI models, outputs, and reporting.
-Considering the growing public concern over issues such as bias in algorithms or facial recognition tools, and AI-powered “deepfakes,” that’s not good enough.
+Only about one-third of respondents have fully tackled risks related to data, AI models, outputs and reporting.
+Considering the growing public concern over issues such as bias in algorithms, facial recognition tools and AI-powered “deepfakes,” that’s not good enough.
 And with AI increasingly present (and often invisible) in everyday business processes and in vendor-supplied solutions, rigorous AI risk management is increasingly critical.

 Unless strict precautions are taken, that approach threatens to limit AI’s potential and make it harder to manage and secure.
-To take just one example: Without careful governance of AI procurement across the enterprise, an unscrupulous vendor could steal valuable intellectual property.
+For example, without careful governance of AI procurement across the enterprise, an unscrupulous vendor could steal valuable intellectual property.

 Only about one-third of respondents have fully tackled risks related to data, AI models, outputs, and reporting.

 Take a multidisciplinary approach.
 Whichever governance structure your company chooses, its team must include management, procurement, compliance, technology and data experts, as well as process owners from different functions.
 It should also cover the entire enterprise.

 Build up your AI risk confidence.
 Ensure—with the help of risk and compliance functions—that you have the right AI standards, controls, tests and monitoring for all risk aspects of AI.
 You’ll also need a budget for AI assurance, just as you likely do for cybersecurity or cloud security.